aws-solutions-library-samples/guidance-for-automating-sap-configuration-health-checks-on-aws/README.md

 - Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.
 - On the Stacks page in the CloudFormation console, choose the stack name that you created in step 2.
 - In the stack details pane, choose Delete.
-- Select Delete stack when prompted.For more deatils check - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html
+- Select Delete stack when prompted.
+For more details check - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html
 - Finally, delete the contents of an S3 bucket created to implement the solution.

 ## Notices